neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

 ### Clean up resources

 >**Note : Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module.**
+You will refer to them in the next lab of this module.**

 #### Review